Lemoncode/functional-javascript/04_libraries/00_ramda/00_pointfree_compose_and_converge/readme.md

 };
 ```

-This is not bad, but we cna improve this using `compose`
+This is not bad, but we can improve this using `compose`

 ```diff
 const getUpdatedPet = (pet) => {